Generate code files for system objects

 |

---with-provider-class | No Supported values: | Applies only when generating object type classes ( Defaults to True for backward compatibility with existing projects – calling the code generator without this parameter specified always generates provider classes and interfaces for all selected object types.
-You must explicitly call We don’t recommend generating dedicated provider classes per object type and instead using the generic CMD Example
+--with-provider-class | No Supported values: | Applies only when generating object type classes ( Defaults to False.
+You must explicitly call We don’t recommend generating dedicated provider classes per object type.
+Instead, use the generic CMD Example

 |